Cadiz Entry Requirements

 Documents to Have Ready

-Must remain valid for at least 3 months beyond departure from Schengen.
+Must be valid for at least three months beyond departure and issued within the past ten years.

 Accommodation confirmation